oilcrest/EmergentMind-nix-config/README.md

 ## Secrets Management

-Secrets for this config are stored in a private repository called nix-secrets that is pulled in as a flake input and managed using the sops-nix tool.
+Secrets for this config are stored in a private repository called `nix-secrets` that is pulled in as a flake input and managed using the sops-nix tool.

 For details on how this is accomplished, how to approach different scenarios, and troubleshooting for some common hurdles, please see my article and accompanying YouTube video [NixOS Secrets Management](https://unmovedcentre.com/posts/secrets-management/) available on my website.
-There is a [nix-secrets-reference](https://github.com/EmergentMind/nix-secrets-reference) repository that can be used in conjunction with the article.
+There is also a [nix-secrets-reference](https://github.com/EmergentMind/nix-secrets-reference) repository that can be used in conjunction with the article.

 ## Support